CelerData/terraform-provider-celerdatabyoc/docs/index.md

 description: Terraform provider for the celerdatabyoc cloud
 ---

-# CelerData Cloud Private Provider
+# CelerData Cloud BYOC Provider

-The CelerData Cloud Private provider is used to configure the infrastructure that hosts your CelerData resources.
+The CelerData Cloud BYOC provider is used to configure the infrastructure that hosts your CelerData resources.
 You must configure the provider with proper credentials before you can use it.
 Currently the provider supports deployments on both AWS and Azure:

 - On AWS, you can deploy cluster or elastic clusters.
-See [Provision CelerData Cloud Private on AWS](../docs/guides/aws_deployment_guide.md).
+See [Provision CelerData Cloud BYOC on AWS](../docs/guides/aws_deployment_guide.md).
 - On Azure, you can deploy only classic clusters.
-See [Provision CelerData Cloud Private on Azure](../docs/guides/azure_deployment_guide.md).
+See [Provision CelerData Cloud BYOC on Azure](../docs/guides/azure_deployment_guide.md).

 To learn more about the basics of Terraform using this provider, follow the hands-on tutorials provided in "Guides" in the navigation to the left.